Mikail-837737/covid19-data-analysis/README.md

 ## Author

 **Sarvesh Kumar Sharma**

-I created this project inspired by the work of this man. and here's the credits for hem.
+i created this project inspired by the work of this man.

+and here's the credits for hem.

 - GitHub: [@shsarv](https://github.com/shsarv)